-Jacquie originally trained as an illustrator at St. Martin's School of Art, and worked for over twenty years' in many areas including architectural perspectives, book illustrations, and cartoons.
-In the autumn of 2000 she created an animated Christmas card the "Christmas Cottage" e-card which is still available from these pages and e-mailed it to a few friends.
-Over the subsequent weeks she was amazed to receive e-mails from hundreds of people all over the world asking for more of the same.
+Jacquie originally trained as an illustrator at St. Martin's School of Art, and worked in many areas including architectural perspectives, book illustrations, and cartoons.
+In the autumn of 2000, just for fun, she created an animated Christmas card -- the "Christmas Cottage" ecard which is still available here – and emailed it to a few friends.
+Over the subsequent weeks she was amazed to receive emails from hundreds of people all over the world asking for more of the same.

 After a few years of making all the cards for jacquielawson.com single-handedly, Jacquie realised that there was no way she could keep up with the demand, and decided to find someone else who could help out.
 She had to look no further than her niece Sally Lisney, who at the time was a professional violinist and violin teacher, but who had always loved drawing and painting in her spare time.

-After a few months learning how to use Flash (the software which we use to make the animations) Sally joined the team full-time in 2005.
-You can see her musical influence in some of the teddy-bear animations and any violinists will be pleased to note that the teddy's fingering is completely accurate!
+After a few months learning how to use Flash (the software which we used at the time to make the animations) Sally joined the team full-time in 2005.
+You can see her musical influence in some of the teddy-bear animations – and any violinists will be pleased to note that the teddy's fingering is completely accurate!

-Sally lives in London with her husband James and daughters Joy and Emma, as well as Figaro and Twink the Turkish Van cats, and Bertie the Cocker spaniel.
-The latter three feature regularly in Sally's e-cards of course, so you probably feel you know them quite well already!
+Sally is married to the pianist James Lisney and has two daughters, Joy and Emma.
+They live in London with Figaro and Twink the Turkish Van cats, and Bertie the Cocker spaniel.
+The latter three feature regularly in Sally's ecards of course, so you probably feel you know them quite well already!

 Bev studied Textile Design at Loughborough College of Art where she won a Bursary from the Royal Society of Arts.
 She worked for many years as a freelance designer of dress and furnishing fabrics, as well as designing for china, cards and wrapping-paper manufacturers.
 Her designs have been sold all over Europe and the United States, and she once spent a summer painting botanicals for an exhibition run by the Royal Horticultural Society, for which she won a coveted RHS Medal.

-In the early days of jacquielawson.com, Bev lived in Lurgashall, just across the village green from her friend Jacquie, and it was almost inevitable that sooner or later she would be called in to help out with preparing artwork for use in the e-cards.
-Bev's speciality is her wonderful botanical paintings which she creates using traditional techniques mainly watercolours and gouache and then scans into digital format for use in the animations.
+In the early days of jacquielawson.com, Bev lived just across the village green from her friend Jacquie, and it was almost inevitable that sooner or later she would be called in to help out with artwork for the ecards.
+Bev's speciality is her wonderful botanical paintings which she creates using traditional techniques – mainly watercolours and gouache – and then scans into digital format for use in the animations.

 As a child, John spent many hours in front of the TV watching cartoons, with dreams of becoming an animator himself.
 He started work as a professional artist when he was 17, creating t-shirt designs for a local screen printer.
 After receiving a Bachelor of Fine Arts degree from Alfred University, he held various jobs as a graphic designer, illustrator and art director, and taught himself to animate by watching cartoons frame by frame on a VCR.

-John first came to our attention when working for another e-card company which was (rather cheekily, we thought) making cards featuring a Labrador dog which bore an uncanny resemblance to our friends Molly and Chudleigh, and even more cheekily was doing it rather well.
-He's now working full time for jacquielawson.com, which presents some challenges since he lives in the United States three thousand miles and five hours in time difference from Lurgashall.
-So we spend a lot of time on the phone!
-He is married to Diane and they have two children, Jacob and Gracie.
+John first came to our attention when working for another ecard company which was (rather cheekily, we thought) making cards featuring a Labrador dog which bore an uncanny resemblance to our very own Chudleigh, and – even more cheekily – was doing it rather well.

-When we were looking for a new animator to help with the growing demand for new e-cards, we happened to spot some of Tom's work online and it immediately appealed: it was simple but full of humour and character, and we were delighted when Tom agreed to join us full-time.
+When we were looking for a new animator to help with the growing demand for new ecards, we happened to spot some of Tom's work online and it immediately appealed: it was full of humour and character, and we were delighted when Tom agreed to join us full-time.

-Tom lives in the Wiltshire town of Bradford on Avon with his wife Liz and two young children Polly and Robert.
+Tom lives in the Wiltshire town of Bradford on Avon with his wife Liz and three young children.